Solar Pool Covers, Blankets, & Reels to Help Warm up your Water

 • Reduces Evaporation - A solar blanket cover can cut water evaporation (water loss) up to 95 percent.

-• Retain Heat - When the sun sets and the night air cools, heat in your pool water is lost.
+• Retains Heat - When the sun sets and the night air cools, heat in your pool water is lost.
 A solar blanket floating on the water keeps much of that heat from dissipating.
-If you heat the water with a gas or electric pool heater, then this will save you a boat load of money too.
+If you heat the water with a gas or electric pool heater, then this will save you a boat load of money as well.

-• Keep Bugs and Debris Out - Although it's not their primary purpose, solar covers do shield your pool from bugs and debris such as leaves and twigs.
-Use a hand skimmer to scoop it off before removing the cover.
+• Keep Bugs and Debris Out - Although it's not their primary purpose, solar blankets do shield your pool from bugs and debris such as leaves and twigs.
+Use a leaf blower and/or a hand skimmer to remove the leaves and other debris before removing the solar blanket.